-Whether you've got a penchant for prawns, a longing for lobster or a craving for crabs, we know where to go.
+Whether you’ve got a penchant for prawns, a longing for lobster or a craving for crabs, we know where to go.
 From Norfolk to Nova Scotia, these are the world’s best seafood destinations.

 Often called the ‘King of Seafood’, the lobster’s white flesh is firm and dense with a rich flavour.
 Nova Scotia is the world’s largest exporter, but more than enough remains to grace menus throughout the province, with nearly every town and village boasting a restaurant with the word ‘lobster’ in its name.

 Often steamed or boiled in seawater, it’s normally hen served with butter, but fancier methods of presentation, such as lobster thermidor, lobster Newburg, lobster risotto, lobster fettuccini and lobster linguini are all popular, too.
 Then, of course, there are the lobster burgers or simple but delicious lobster rolls or sandwiches.
 Some restaurants and larger supermarkets have glass lobster tanks so that you can choose your own specimen.

 The lobster season in Nova Scotia runs from May to July and there are festivals devoted to the crustacean at Shelburne, Digby and Pictou, which makes these months a good time to visit.
 However, fresh lobster appears on Nova Scotian menus year-round because of lobster pounds.
 In the past, these were large, fenced off areas of the ocean where captive lobsters lived until required, but new technology has meant huge dry-land holding facilities are being built.

 With Cape Breton lobster being called the best in the world by Dorothy Cann Hamilton, founder of the USA’s International Culinary Center, perhaps you should start planning your visit now!